PaycheckCalculatorOnline logo

 Traditional vs. Roth 401(k): How to Decide

-The classic rule of thumb: choose traditional if you expect to be in a lower tax bracket in retirement; choose Roth if you expect higher future taxes.
+The classic rule: choose traditional if you expect to be in a lower tax bracket in retirement; choose Roth if you expect to be in a higher bracket later.
+Simple principle, nuanced application.

 Arguments for Traditional 401(k):

-- You're currently in the 22%+ bracket and expect to retire in the 12% bracket
+- You're currently in the 22%+ bracket and realistically expect to retire in the 12% bracket

-- You need to reduce current taxable income (to qualify for other credits, deductions, or avoid bracket creep)
+- You need to reduce current taxable income to avoid a higher bracket, qualify for a tax credit, or reduce an income-based student loan payment

-- You're older and have less time for tax-free growth to compound
+- You're older (50+) and have less time for tax-free growth to compound into a meaningful Roth advantage

 Arguments for Roth 401(k):

-- You're early in your career in a low bracket (10%–12%) that will likely increase
+- You're early-career and in a low bracket (10%–12%) that will almost certainly rise

-- Tax rates in general are historically low and may rise
+- Tax rates broadly are historically moderate and may rise legislatively

-- You don't want RMD complexity in retirement planning
+- You don't want to deal with RMD planning

-- You expect significant Social Security income (which can push retirement bracket up)
+- You have significant expected Social Security income, which can push your retirement tax bracket up

 If your combined federal + state marginal rate exceeds 25–27%, traditional almost always wins mathematically.
-If it's below 20%, Roth is typically better.
-In the 20–27% range, the decision depends heavily on your specific retirement income projections.
+Below 20%, Roth is typically better.
+In the 20–27% range, the right answer depends on your specific retirement income projections.

-The Practical Answer for Most Workers: Contribute at least enough to your traditional 401(k) to capture the full employer match (that's a guaranteed 50–100% instant return).
-Then consider a Roth for additional contributions if you're in the 12% bracket or expect rates to rise.
+Contribute at least enough to your traditional 401(k) to capture the full employer match — that's a guaranteed 50–100% instant return that nothing else offers.
+Then consider Roth for additional contributions if you're in the 12% bracket or believe tax rates will rise over your working life.

 How 401(k) Contributions Show on Your Paycheck

-Your 401(k) contributions appear on your pay stub and W-2 in specific ways:
+Your 401(k) contributions appear on your pay stub and your W-2 in specific, standardized ways — and understanding the difference between them helps you catch errors.

-- Note: FICA (Social Security + Medicare) is calculated on wages BEFORE 401(k) deductions — so contributions don't reduce your FICA taxes
+- FICA (Social Security + Medicare) is calculated on wages BEFORE 401(k) deductions — so traditional 401(k) contributions do not reduce your FICA taxes

-- Box 1 (Wages): Will show wages MINUS traditional 401(k) contributions
+- Box 1 (Wages): Your wages MINUS traditional 401(k) contributions — this is what's reported to the IRS as your taxable income

-- Box 3 (Social Security wages): Will show FULL wages including 401(k) contribution
+- Box 3 (Social Security wages): Your FULL wages including any 401(k) contributions — FICA doesn't care about retirement contributions

 Tip

-Traditional vs. Roth decision: if your current marginal rate is 22%+ and you expect to be in 12%–22% in retirement, traditional 401(k) likely wins.
-If you're in 12% now and expect higher rates later, Roth wins.
+Traditional vs. Roth 401(k): if your current marginal rate is 22%+ and you expect to be in the 12%–22% range in retirement, traditional likely wins.
+If you're in 12% now and expect rates to climb — yours or the tax code's — Roth wins.
+When in doubt, do both and build tax diversification.

 Frequently Asked Questions

-Yes — traditional 401(k) contributions reduce federal taxable income in the year contributed.
-A $10,000 contribution at 22% bracket saves $2,200 in federal taxes.
-Roth 401(k) contributions do not reduce current-year federal taxes.
+Yes — but only traditional 401(k) contributions reduce current-year federal income tax.
+Traditional contributions reduce your taxable income in the year contributed.
+A $10,000 traditional 401(k) contribution at the 22% bracket saves $2,200 in federal taxes — meaning your take-home only decreases by $7,800, not $10,000.
+Roth 401(k) contributions are made with after-tax dollars and do not reduce your current-year federal income tax, but qualified withdrawals in retirement (after age 59½, account open 5+ years) are completely tax-free including all investment growth.

 Calculate Your Take-Home Pay